MouseBiteLabs/Game-Boy-MBC3-Cartridge/README.md

 You can use a few parts from the donor cart on the new board to save some money.
 Note that you will generally get better reliability with new parts as opposed to old ones.
 For example: I have seen failed RAM chips from donors in the past.

-1) **C1, C2, R2, X1: RTC Components** - You can move over these parts if you're using the real-time clock function.
-Note that C1 and C2 are designated as C2 and C3 on my board.
-They're the same value, so they're interchangeable.
+1) **C1/Z1, C2, R2, X1: RTC Components** - You can move over these parts if you're using the real-time clock function.
+The two capacitors are the same value, so they are interchangeable.
+On games that *don't* use the RTC, you can't move "Z1" over, because it's a resistor on those boards.
+Also be careful that on my board, the RTC capacitors are designated as "Z1" (or "C3") and "C2" - don't accidentally move the wrong capacitors over from the donor board to these spots!
 2) **U2: MBC3** - This one is required
 3) **U3: SRAM** - You can use this part *only if* the game you're making uses the same or less amount of RAM that the donor cartridge does
 4) **U4: Battery Management IC** - Using this is probably preferred over the TPS3613 because it'll save you money and parts to put on